arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

    - Id <-
 ```

-ignoring the output, only as a mechanism to get to the point where
+It can ignore the output, since it just needs either to fail or to get
-`parseGuid` can proceed.
+to the point where `parseGuid` can proceed.
 Similarly `parseUpToName` would consume:

 ```